 • CI/CD pipelines.

 Collaboration between development and operations teams is key.
 It makes sure that the lifecycle of the application, from development to deployment, is seamless and efficient.
-Along with that, investing in ongoing training and promoting a culture of innovation can significantly enhance the effectiveness of cloud-native development.
+Along with that, investing in ongoing training and promoting a culture of innovation can significantly enhance the effectiveness of cloud native services.

 Benefits of cloud-native development